 Nylas's data residency offering enables you to comply with legal requirements related to storing personal identifiable information (PII) in different regions around the world.
 As your data sub-processor, Nylas provides the tools and controls necessary to manage and configure where we store user data.
-We offer storage in four regions: the US, Canada, Europe, and Australia.
+We offer storage in three regions: the US, Canada (To be deprecated soon) and Europe.

 Since each region is completely isolated, data can't pass between them.
 You must create, configure, and manage separate Nylas Organizations for each region you'd like to store user data in.
 Your application must also be aware of which user a region belongs to so that it queries the appropriate API.

 To find out which URLs you need to use to manage your Nylas organization with, as well as which API endpoints to query, see the table below:

 The steps are the same for all regions.